GradientFlow-ai/fast-api-ocean/README.md

 # Installation

+## Initial setup
-A very easy process, following [https://dev.to/ndrohith/deploy-a-containerised-fast-api-application-in-digital-ocean-25](this repo)
+A very easy process, following [this repo](https://dev.to/ndrohith/deploy-a-containerised-fast-api-application-in-digital-ocean-25)

 docker build -t fast-ocean-droplet .
 OR